 We carry consolidated obligations on an amortized cost basis, except when we elect the fair value option.
 Our accounting for financial instruments under the fair value option is outlined in our "Fair Value" accounting policy discussed above.
 Amortized cost basis represents the amount funded to us adjusted for any premiums and discounts, concession fees, and cumulative basis adjustments related to ongoing (open) and/or discontinued (closed) fair value hedges (fair value hedging adjustments).
 Cumulative basis adjustments related to ongoing (open) and/or discontinued (closed) cash flow hedges (cash flow hedging adjustments) are classified in AOCI.
 We use the interest method to amortize/accrete premiums/discounts, concession fees, and hedging adjustments on consolidated obligations into interest expense in our statements of income.
 The amortization/accretion period for a callable consolidated obligation is over its estimated life.
-The amortization/accretion period for a consolidated obligation is over its contractual life.
-We immediately recognize any remaining premiums/discounts, concession fees, and fair value hedging adjustments attributable to a consolidated obligation that is called into interest expense in our statements of in AOCI attributable to the consolidated obligation that was called is immediately recognized into noninterest income on derivatives and hedging activities in our statements of income.
+The amortization/accretion period for a consolidated obligation that is noncallable or that has a zero-coupon rate is over its contractual life.
+We immediately recognize any remaining premiums/discounts, concession fees, and fair value hedging adjustments attributable to a consolidated obligation that is called into interest expense in our statements of income.
+Any remaining cash flow hedging adjustment in AOCI attributable to the consolidated obligation that was called is immediately recognized into noninterest income on derivatives and hedging activities in our statements of income.